iffy/grace/README.md

 ## Usage ##

-XXX no command line stuff is supported yet.
-Well, except a meaningless message.

-## Planned usage not yet supported ##

 Start forwarding TCP traffic from port 9000 to port 7500 on the local machine:

     grace start tcp:9000 tcp:host=127.0.0.1:port=7500

+## Planned usage not yet supported ##

 Switch traffic from port 7500 to port 7600 (without disconnecting anyone still connected to port 7500):